argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

       --local-repo-root string        Path to the repository root.
 Used together with --local allows setting the repository root (default "/")
       --refresh                       Refresh application data when retrieving
-      --revision string               Compare live app to a particular revision --revisions stringArray         Show manifests at specific revisions for the index of sources in source-positions --server-side-generate          Used with --local, this will send your manifests to the server for diffing --source-positions int64Slice   List of source indexes.
+      --revision string               Compare live app to a particular revision --revisions stringArray         Show manifests at specific revisions for source position in source-positions --server-side-generate          Used with --local, this will send your manifests to the server for diffing --source-positions int64Slice   List of source positions.
 Default is empty array.
-Indexes start at 1. (default [])
+Counting start at 1. (default [])
 ```

 ### Options inherited from parent commands